amarakon/amarakon.github.io/content/articles/2022-05-03-how-to-install-gentoo-linux-the-efficient-way/index.md

 And if you’re using UEFI, select GPT.
 If you’re using BIOS, all you need is one partition.
 If you’re using UEFI, you need to make a partition that is at least 128 MB, this will be the boot partition.
-You should label this partition “EFI system.”
+You should label this partition “EFI system”.
 Then create the second partition using the rest of the space.

 Once you exited cfdisk, you need to format your partitions.